KrisYu/swift14macOSApps/ReadMe.md

 I copycat and followed some tutorials to make this 14 osx apps.
 Some are my own thoughts. 😀

-Be cautious, some code are dangerous to use in a real production.

 Apparently this was inspired by many SwiftXXProjects or XXDaysWithSwift.

 Next step is slow down,have fun,learn cautiously, maybe trying to perfect some code for real production usage.